 Given the interactivity of social media, every nonprofit that uses it should have policies that pertain to it.
 Why?
 Because they provide a type of “insurance” — internally and externally.
 They provide guidelines and boundaries and set professional standards and best practices for staff, volunteers, and other stakeholders.
-While violations are rare, your organization will be happy it has a policy to fall back on if and when boundaries are crossed.
-Staff generally drafts and implements social media policies but the board should ensure that they exist and that they cover the critical elements.
+While violations are rare, your organization will be happy it has policy to fall back on if and when boundaries are crossed.
+Staff generally drafts and implements social media policies, but the board should ensure that they exist and that they cover the critical elements.

 Without established boundaries, your staff and volunteers will be left guessing what is and what isn’t appropriate to share when using social media.
 Providing them with best practices in representing the organization will set you up for success and help you develop great ambassadors for your mission.

 An external policy addresses users outside the organization.
 In other words, this policy is for those who participate in social media interactions with your organization, such as those who leave a comment on your LinkedIn page or your blog.
 Similar to an internal policy, this policy should outline what is appropriate and inappropriate for sharing and the consequences of violating the policy.
 At a minimum, on any platform, you should state that your organization reserves the right to ask a participant to leave the conversation for inappropriate language.
 Whatever your policy, share it publicly on your organizational website and refer to it regularly on your other platforms.